aidianholder/maps/user_docs.md

 ### HTML Exports

 The requisite copyright and courtesy is already included along the bottom of the map.
+It starts in a collapsed (compact) state so it doesn't crowd the map — readers can click it to expand and see the full attribution text.

 ---